 Giuseppi Guerini vs. the Spectator

 With a knee injury sidelining team-leader Jan Ullrich, Team Telekom’s aims were to ensure sprinter Erik Zabel won himself another Green Jersey.
 Super-domestique Giuseppe Guerini was able to have a free role in the mountains and go for stage victories.
-Guerini finished on the podium twice in the Giro, finishing 3rd each time – he never managed higher than 20th in the Tour de France despite finishing in the top 30 on 6 Tours de France.
+Guerini finished on the podium twice in the Giro, finishing 3rd each time.
+But he never managed higher than 20th in the Tour de France despite finishing in the top 30 on 6 Tours de France.

 Luckily Guerini was able to quickly hop back onto his bike and claim the stage win, just 21 seconds ahead of the chasing Tonkov.
 The main group of favourites were just 4 seconds behind him.

 ” . . . and then Lance Armstrong reached me.
-He grabbed my by the shoulder, because he knew that everyone would be watching, and he knew that at that moment, he could show everyone that he was the boss.
+He grabbed me by the shoulder, because he knew that everyone would be watching, and he knew that at that moment, he could show everyone that he was the boss.
 He stopped me, and he said what I was saying wasn’t true, what I was saying was bad for cycling, that I musn’t say it, that I had no right to be a professional cyclist, that I should quit cycling, that I should quit the tour, and finished by saying [*beep*] you.” – Bassons

 Mostly shunned by other riders after this, the race director Jean-Marie Leblanc spoke out about him and members of his own team called him a coward.
 By the start of Stage 12, Bassons had gone home, unable to take the abuse the peloton was meting out to him.

 It took 15 years for Christophe Bassons to be vindicated, Lance Armstrong sat down with him and apologised for his actions.
 Bassons accepted, citing the fall-out that Armstrong experience once the USADA report confirmed his history of doping as penance enough.
-Tyler Hamilton later publicly apologised for his role but ultimately the real damage was done in 1999 when a rider was pretty much hounded out of the sport.
+Tyler Hamilton later publicly apologised for his role but ultimately the real damage was done in 1999 when an innocent rider was pretty much hounded out of the sport.

 The 1999 Tour de France was supposed to be the Tour of Renewal and in many ways, it was, just not how it was originally intended.